DigitalPublishingToolkit/TOD50/md/26BiographiesEng.md

 Hospitality in Divided Cities* with the INC. Website: www.isabellofgren.se.

-**Paola Madrid Sartoretto** is an Associate Professor in Media and Communication at the School of Education and Communication, Jönköping University, Sweden where she coordinates the international MSSc in Sustainable Communication.
-Her research interests are in the intersection between communication, political participation, and social change, with a focus on communication among marginalized groups.
-Sartoretto has also conducted research in collaboration with social movements in Brazil and co-edited with Sandra Jeppesen the anthology *Media Activist Research Ethics* (2020) published by Palgrave in the IAMCR series *Global Transformations in Media and Communication Research*.

 **Gizele de Oliveira Martins** is a journalist and a PhD candidate in Communication at the Federal University of Rio de Janeiro (UFRJ).
 She graduated in journalism from PUC-Rio and holds a master\'s degree in